Blog

 A Sell and Stay® strategy offers many benefits to a seller and can create a unique relationship between a buyer and a seller without the former owner’s full exit.
 However, there are many benefits to a buyer as well.

 The most significant benefits of Sell and Stay® are scale, institutional knowledge, and client retention.
-By having the former owner on staff, a new owner has acquired a skilled team in addition to new clients.
+By retaining the former ownership team, the acquiring firm has access to a skilled team in addition to new clients.
 This can be especially beneficial for a buyer who is not ready to build up the infrastructure immediately after closing.
-Buyers can tap into the previous owner’s expert knowledge of not only the industry, but the unique practice and clients, which helps smooth the transition and operations.
-Additionally, by having the previous owner on staff, a buyer can increase client retention and trust, thus preserving value and cash flow.
+The new business can tap into the previous team’s expert knowledge of not only the industry, but the unique practice and clients, which helps smooth the transition and operations.
+This allows client retention is increased and trust preserved post-transaction, protecting value and cash flow.

 Not all advisors looking for an acquisition are open to working with a seller in this unique situation.
 Potential buyers who are open to it will find themselves with more acquisition opportunities and reduced competition.